Economy

 No employee shall promise, give, or accept payments in cash or other valuables, whether personally or through an intermediary, to parties public or private, or to a spouse, partner, or child or other relative of such a party, for the purpose of influencing or rewarding the actions or decision-making of such parties, or to gain any advantage.

 Stakeholders and employees can report suspected violations to the Compliance Officer, generalcouncel@centuryaluminum.com or anonymously through an independent third-party reporting system, Ethical Advocate.
-Reports may be submitted 24/7 by calling the number 800 9610.
+Reports can be submitted 24 hours a day, 7 days a week, by calling 800 9610.
 Following a notification, an internal investigation is launched.

 We require all Norðurál suppliers and partners, whether customers, contractors, agents, or consultants, to act with integrity and be honest in their business transactions.